beevik/go6502/README.md

 *
 ```

-As you can see, go6502 has stepped over two more `JSR` instructions,
+go6502 has stepped over two more `JSR` instructions, elapsing another 66 CPU
-elapsing another 66 CPU cycles and leaving the program counter at `1010`.
+cycles and leaving the program counter at `1010`.

 ## Disassembling code

 Now let's disassemble code at the current program counter address to get a
 preview of the code about to be executed.
-To do this, you can either type
+To do this, you should type the
-the `disassemble` command or the its shortcut, `d`.
+`disassemble` command or its shortcut, `d`.

 ```
 * d .